Solar-network/docs/docs/tutorials/iot/boards/esp8266-adafruit/README.md

 /**d
  * This sketch covers how to use the Cpp-Client API.
- * It allows your ESP8266 to send requests to an Swipechain Node */
+ * It allows your ESP8266 to send requests to an Solar Node */

  /**